krb5/krb5/doc/rst_source/krb_admins/conf_files/kadm5_acl.rst

     (Optional) A string of flags.
 Allowed restrictions are:

         {+\|-}\ *flagname*
-            flag is forced to indicated value.
+            flag is forced to the indicated value.
 The permissible flags are the same as the + and - flags for the kadmin :ref:`add_principal` and :ref:`modify_principal` commands.

         *-clearpolicy*
-            policy is forced to clear.
+            policy is forced to be empty.

         *-policy pol*
             policy is forced to be *pol*.